-In addition, it is advisable to contact the MHRA to confirm whether your trial is indeed a CTIMP or non-CTIMP trial.
+In addition, it is advisable to contact the MHRA to confirm whether your trial is indeed a CTIMP or a non-CTIMP trial.

-You should also speak with your study sponsor in advance so that may advise you on any specific requirements they may have and to discuss their capacity to support a CTIMP trial.
+You should also speak with your study sponsor in advance so that they may advise you on any specific requirements they may have and to discuss their capacity to support a CTIMP trial.

 The cost of collaborating with the PCTU is calculated individually for each trial.
-A CTIMP/device trial will require a full time Trial Manager (please see below: Why do I need a full time PCTU-based Trial Manager for my MHRA regulated study?) and additional rigorous auditing and monitoring to ensure safety of participants and compliance to stricter regulations.
+A CTIMP/device trial will require a full time Trial Manager (please see below: Why do I need a full time PCTU-based Trial Manager for my MHRA regulated study?) and additional rigorous auditing and monitoring to ensure the safety of participants and compliance to stricter regulations.
 All these factors may involve additional costs for the PCTU to support the trial.
 The PCTU makes a fair costing proposal with the study team and sponsor.